eosnetworkfoundation/evm-public-docs/cloud/README.md

 Faucet | - | [faucet.testnet.evm.eosnetwork.com](https://faucet.testnet.evm.eosnetwork.com) | Obtain EOS tokens for testing.
 The faucet is run by [EOS Nation](https://eosnation.io).

 ### Ownership
-Ownership ultimately lies with the community, which chose to use on-chain consensus mechanisms to delegate a leadership role in EOS EVM core software development and public endpoint operations to the [EOS Network Foundation](https://eosnetwork.com).
+Ownership ultimately lies with the community, which chose to use on-chain consensus mechanisms to delegate a leadership role over EOS EVM core software development and public endpoint operations to the [EOS Network Foundation](https://eosnetwork.com).
 The ENF collaborates with community contributors such as [EOS Labs](https://www.eoslabs.io), [EOS Nation](https://eosnation.io), and independent contributors to accomplish these goals.

 Responsibility for EOS EVM public endpoint operations is shared between several teams.
 - **ENF Automation**